+Real life tales of CPR and first aid.
 We may have heard that giving Cardio-Pulmonary Resuscitation (CPR) to someone who has stopped breathing and whose heart has stopped beating could save their life.
-But when it comes to it, far too many of us do not know how to act in such a life-threatening emergency when rapid decision making is essential.
-To put it into context, there are about 6000 people who have a sudden cardiac arrest every year in Switzerland but only 600 of them survive.
+But far too many of us do not know how to act in a life-threatening emergency when rapid decision making is essential.
+To put it into context, there are about 6000 people who have a sudden cardiac arrest every year in Switzerland.
+Only 600 of them survive.
 This is exactly when having a basic knowledge of First Aid and CPR could make a difference.
-The entire medical team at HealthFirst is highly trained in teaching these important skills and have had first-hand experience of life and death situations.
-Here is testimony from two of our staff who needed to use their head and their hands to step in and act confidently.
+The entire medical team at HealthFirst is highly trained in teaching these important skills.
+They have had first-hand experience of life and death situations.
+Two of our staff explain how needed to use their head and their hands to step in and act confidently.

 Mags, who trained as a Midwife in the UK, explains what happened on a normal day.